davidcairns/DePict/README.md

-# DePict.playground - noun: a place where people can play with drawing

-A simple, declarative, functional drawing framework!
-In Swift!
+# DePict - A simple, declarative, functional drawing framework.

 To produce a drawing, call the `Draw` function (just type *Draw* and let autocomplete do the rest!).